-A Generation Capacity Resource that operates outside of its unit-specific parameters will not receive Operating Reserve Credits nor be made whole for such operation when not dispatched by the Office of the Interconnection, unless the Market Seller of the Generation Capacity Resource can justify to the Office of the Interconnection that operation outside of such unit-specific parameters was the result of an actual constraint.
+Notwithstanding the foregoing, each Segment shall be limited to the Operating Day in which it commenced and cannot include any part of the following Operating Day.

+(iii)

+If a Market Seller submits an offer parameter that exceeds the applicable approved parameter limit on a parameter-limited schedule for a generation resource and such parameter affects the MW dispatch level of the resource in a given settlement interval, the resource will remain eligible for the energy uplift credit calculation but shall not recover any costs incurred during the affected settlement intervals.
+If such parameter impacts the commitment decision in a manner that could lead to the Office of the Interconnection committing the generation resource to produce energy for longer than it otherwise would have, the resource will not be eligible for the energy uplift credit calculation for the commitment duration.
+A generation resource that is the subject to an offer parameter on a parameter-limited schedule that exceeds its approved parameter limits may still be eligible for energy uplift credits if the Market Seller of such resource can justify to the Office of the Interconnection that the need to operate outside of such unit-specific parameters was the result of an actual constraint.

-Such Market Seller shall provide to the Market Monitoring Unit and the Office of the Interconnection its request to receive Operating Reserve Credits and/or to be made whole for such operation, along with documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within thirty calendar days following the issuance of billing statement for the Operating Day.
+A Market Seller shall provide to the Market Monitoring Unit and the Office of the Interconnection its request to receive energy uplift credits for such operation, along with documentation explaining in detail the reasons for operating its resource outside of its unit-specific parameters, within thirty calendar days following the issuance of the billing statement for the Operating Day.
 The Market Seller shall also respond to additional requests for information from the Market Monitoring Unit and the Office of the Interconnection.
 The Market Monitoring Unit shall evaluate such request for compensation and provide its determination of whether there was an exercise of market power to the Office of the Interconnection by no later than twenty-five calendar days after receiving the Market Seller’s request for compensation.
-The Office of the Interconnection shall make its determination whether the Market Seller justified that it is entitled to receive Operating Reserve Credits and/or be made whole for such operation of its resource for the day(s) in question, by no later than thirty calendar days after receiving the Market Seller’s request for compensation.
+The Office of the Interconnection shall make its determination whether the Market Seller justified that it is entitled to receive energy uplift credits for such operation of its resource for the day(s) in question, by no later than thirty calendar days after receiving the Market Seller’s request for compensation.

+(iv)

-Nuclear generation resources shall not be eligible for Operating Reserve payments unless: 1) the Office of the Interconnection directs such resources to reduce output, in which case, such units shall be compensated in accordance with Tariff, Attachment K-Appendix, section 3.2.3(f) and the parallel provision of Operating Agreement, Schedule 1, section 3.2.3(f); or 2) the resource submits a request for a risk premium to the Market Monitoring Unit under the procedures specified in Tariff, Attachment M – Appendix, section II.B.
+Nuclear generation resources shall not be eligible for energy uplift payments unless: 1) the Office of the Interconnection directs such resources to reduce output, in which case, such units shall be compensated in accordance with Tariff, Attachment K-Appendix, section 3.2.3(f) and the parallel provision of Operating Agreement, Schedule 1, section 3.2.3(f); or 2) the resource submits a request for a risk premium to the Market Monitoring Unit under the procedures specified in Tariff, Attachment M – Appendix, section II.B.
 A nuclear generation resource (i) must submit a risk premium consistent with its agreement under such process, or, (ii) if it has not agreed with the Market Monitoring Unit on an appropriate risk premium, may submit its own determination of an appropriate risk premium to the Office of the Interconnection, subject to acceptance by the Office of the Interconnection, with or without prior approval from the Commission.